Five Flags to reopen this summer for events, with new procedures in place

-Dubuque's Five Flags Center announced today that it plans to this summer for concerts, shows and events with limited seating and temperature screenings.
+Dubuque’s Five Flags Center announced Wednesday that it plans to reopen this summer for concerts, shows and events with limited seating and temperature screenings.

 Staff members have developed plans with ASM Global, which manages operations at the city-owned arena and theater.